thecyberdragon/Python-Scripts/cyber_tables_changelog.md

 Updated select() to check data types for non != and = comparrisons and raise value error if not numerical.
 To test.
 calculation column added: days_between.
 Untested.
+Added in command_dict = {} into aggregate function of the table object to take priority over calculation column indexes and calculation lists.
+Added the same into the groups object.
+To test.